getCUJO/QoOID/draft-ietf-ippm-qoo.md

 the transmission of data.
 This encompasses both the physical infrastructure and the logical protocols that govern data transmission.
 The network may support various communication patterns and may span multiple administrative domains.

+Network Segment: A portion of the complete end-to-end network path between application endpoints.
+A network segment may represent a specific administrative domain (e.g., access network, transit network, server-side infrastructure), a particular technology domain (e.g., WiFi, cellular), or any subset of the path for which independent quality measurements and analysis are desired.

 Quality Attenuation: A network quality metric defined in {{TR-452.1}} that represents packet loss as infinite (or excessively delayed) latency, providing a unified approach to measuring both latency and loss characteristics of network performance.